martaldsantos/doc-process-hack/README.md

 In order for this provision to happen, you should be either the **Owner or Contributor in an Azure Subscription**.

-## Hackathon Format: Challenge-Based
-This hackathon adopts a challenge-based format, offering you a unique opportunity to learn while dealing with practical problems.
-Each challenge includes one or more self-contained tasks designed to test and enhance your skills in specific aspects of an AI app development.
-You will approach these challenges by:
-- Analyzing the problem statement.
-- Strategizing your approach to find the most effective solution.
-- Leveraging the provided lab environment and Azure AI services.
-- Collaborating with peers to refine and implement your solutions.

 ## Challenges
 1. Challenge 01: **[Hack Essentials: Crafting Services for Seamless Execution](Challenge1/readme.md)**
    - Creation of the Services necessary to conduct this Hack